roipoussiere/cadquery-server/README.md

 A web server used to render 3d models from CadQuery code loaded dynamically.

-It has been created for the [Cadquery VSCode extension](https://open-vsx.org/extension/roipoussiere/cadquery), but can be used as standalone.

 Example usage with Kate on the left and Firefox on the right:

 ![](./images/screenshot.png)